cs3217-2223/group-project-sotravel/Sotravel/docs/final-report.md

 provides a streamlined and robust architecture that simplifies the data model, centralizes observer management, and isolates service-related logic, leading to a more stable and maintainable application.

+#### Decision to not to use Observer pattern for chat

+The decision to not use the Observer pattern for chat came down to 3 main concerns:

+**Complexity:** Adding the Observer pattern for chat would greatly increase the complexity of the current chat service.
+In addition, the added complexity would decrease the overall readability of the code.
+Part of this stems from the polling nature of the chat repository (the callback function needed from the Service), which was not a factor for the other services.

+**Separating Model and ViewModel:** The implementation of the chat service cleanly separates the Model and the ViewModel, with neither needing to "know" about the other.
+This allows for the Service to function as the "bridge" between the two, thus changes to either the Model or the ViewModel can be handled in a single place.
+Implementing the Observer pattern in chat entails that the ViewModel know about certain aspects of the Model, which might make it difficult for future changes of either.

+**Performance:** This was what we considered to be the biggest issue, and which does not affect the other Services as much.
+As chat needs to be sorted (either in the chat page cells or in the chat messages), implementing the Observer pattern means that the ViewModels need to be sorted every time they are required.
+With a large number of messages, as might very likely be the case, this constant sorting presents a huge performance concern.
+In contrast, keeping to the same approach allows us to maintain a sorted array that can be taken as-is, without needing to be sorted each time.

 ### Delegate pattern